 Since the NHTSA has declared October Pedestrian Safety Month, it’s a good time to look at the impact that autonomous vehicles (AVs) are expected to have on pedestrian safety and what Mobileye has learned in its two decades of developing advanced driver assistance technology for vehicles.

-According to the NHTSA, 94% of all collisions are due to human error, so naturally the expectation is that AVs will lead to lower collision rates in general and increased pedestrian safety by removing the human actor from the equation.
+According to the NHTSA, 94% of all collisions are due to human error, so naturally the expectation is that AVs will lead to lower collision rates in general – and specifically lower pedestrian accidents – by removing the human actor from the equation.
 However, the challenges pedestrians pose to AVs themselves are quite complex.

 Gabi Hayon, Mobileye’s Executive Vice President for Research and Development, discussed the likely effects of the advent of AVs on pedestrian safety at a PAVE panel this month, entitled Autonomous Vehicles and the Long Road to Eliminating Pedestrian Deaths.

 Hayon described some of these challenges, “Usually a vehicle drives on a route.
 It’s rare for a vehicle to make a very erratic movement.
 A walking pedestrian [however] can stop suddenly, start running, surprise you.”

 Mobileye’s AV technology tackles the problem of protecting these potentially erratic pedestrians in a few different ways.
 First, Mobileye’s AV system is very robust.
 According to Hayon, “We take multiple approaches.
 Some are based on object detection, others on stereoscopic analysis, our VIDAR concept, and others on pixel labeling.”